Norms, Institutions, and Robots: Reasoning about Institutions

 \subsection{Reasoning Problems}

 An institution, grounding, trajectory, domain, and semantics could be known (given); or some or all of these elements may have to be inferred or calculated.
-Different combinations of what is given in a particular situation leads to different kinds of computational problems.
+Different combinations of what is given in a particular situation lead to different kinds of reasoning problems.
 Table~\ref{table:problems} helps us identify and classify interesting problems in a systematic way.

-\paragraph{Verification} The problem here is to ensure that the given trajectory \textit{adheres} the given institution with grounding, domain and semantics.
-In other words, if the trajectory $(\ti,\tau)$ adheres to the institution $\inst$, then it follows that $(\ti,\tau)$ does not violate any of the institution's norms.
-For example, a trajectory representing a football game where all players adhere to all norms at all times will pass the verification test, whereas one in which a defender goes off-side will not.
+\paragraph{Verification} Ensure that the given trajectory \textit{adheres} to the given institution with grounding, domain, and semantics.
+For example, a trajectory representing our initial trading vignette would pass the verification test, whereas one where Sally runs away with the money would not.

-\paragraph{Grounding} The task is to find an \textit{admissible} grounding.
-The grounding must be such that it follows the admissibility conditions in section~\ref{subsec.admissibility}.
-For instance, a football player must be able to kick a ball in order to be assigned to that role (regarding the role grounding); and kicking can be grounded to a ``pushing'' behavior for agents without legs.
+\paragraph{Grounding} Find an \textit{admissible} grounding for a given $\inst$ and $\domn$.
+For instance, a football player must be able to grab a ball in order to be assigned to the role of a goalkeeper.

-\paragraph{Planning} Planning, or generation/synthesis problems, may be of two kinds.
-Both require to generate a trajectory in the domain that is adherent to the institution, grounding and semantics.
-For instance, to generate a trajectory such that an agent (the buyer) receives goods and another agent (the seller) receives payment, thus not breaking the norms given by the trading institution.
-In one case, the agents, behaviors and objects involved in planning are fixed, since they are already determined by grounding; in the other case, these are not assumed to be known, thus allowing the planner to choose agents, behaviors and objects as long as the grounding is admissible.
+\paragraph{Planning} Generate a trajectory in domain $\domn$ that is adherent to institution $\inst$, with a given grounding and semantics.
+For Roby in our scenario, this is the problem of regulating its give and take behaviors so that the norms of the trading institution are satisfied.
+Sometimes the Grounding and Planning problem may be combined, that is, the planner has to choose agents, behaviors, and objects, and to generate an adherent trajectory with them.

-\paragraph{Recognition} The task in recognition problems is to recognize which agents, behaviors and objects belong to which institutional elements.
+\paragraph{Recognition} The task here is to recognize which agents, behaviors and objects are bound to which institutional elements.
 For example, what is the role of a person standing in front of a goal during a football game?
+Or what action is being executed by kicking a ball into a net?